thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

   - Pre-requisite: A single, primary design must be selected for this to be followed through with.

   - Additional information: These flows should determine whether an alteration to the single, primary design is required and what specific alteration is required.
+This could be broken down into tasks regarding specific flows for showing the use of specific features.

 - [ ] Create frame-by-frame flows of students performing current and new features using the primary design.